Designing the Workflow

 After clicking Add Step, the process tile is added to the Workflow Designer.

-8. In the Actions Library tab, hover your cursor over Directory Server Authentication from the Authentication section and click Add.
+• Hover your cursor over Directory Server Auth and click Add.

-• In the Directory Server Authentication sidebar, complete the following and then click Add Step:
+• In the Directory Server Auth sidebar, complete the following fields and then click Add Step:

-• For Choose Directory Server Profile, select a Directory Server profile from the drop-down list or click Add Profile to create a new Directory Server (refer to Adding and Managing a Directory Server Profile).
-When you select an existing profile, you can view additional profile details as follows:
+• Choose Directory Server Profile: Select a Directory Server profile from the drop‑down list, or select Add Profile to create a new Directory Server profile.
+Refer to Adding and Managing a Directory Server Profile for more details.

 • Server Type: Displays the server type (AD or LDAP).